 ConnectDER makes it faster and easier to install a solar array by removing the need to upgrade electrical service panels or run wiring through a home’s interior, meaning solar technicians don’t need to enter your home.
 The ConnectDER is mounted between a home’s electric meter and meter socket, which is located outside.
 Cables from the inverter are connected directly to the device instead of being routed through a home.
 The meter can also handle more voltage than an electrical service panel, easily bearing the burden of routing power into the home.
 Newer generations of the product are incorporating the ability to do revenue grade metering eliminating the need for metering upgrades.
 Learn more.

-Technology to Market Solar Hardware Funding Programs
+Manufacturing and Competitiveness Solar Hardware Funding Programs

 These funding programs have projects that are focused on the development of multiple solar hardware innovations,